mmillar-bolis/MDunmeris/index.md

 Since Casual Dunmeris is still new and developing, I have also taken to inventing words as the need arises, based on already available nouns and verbs that I smash together.

-I'm no language expert and there's plenty I have not accounted for, like the more clinical emphasis of Telvanni culture and how that might significantly affect the language.
-However, I'm just having fun as I go, so feel free to let me know where sentences or phrases could stand to be modified.

 ---

 ## Religion and Morrowind